 Save on realtor fees

-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In Arkansas, real estate commission costs an average of $10,301 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In Arkansas, real estate commission costs an average of $10,177 — that's usually more expensive than the rest of your closing costs combined!

 Frequently asked questions

 In Arkansas, expect to pay about 3.28% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $187,071, this equates to around $6,134 at closing.
 Learn more about what makes up seller closing costs in Arkansas.

 Buyers and sellers each pay for different closing costs to finalize a sale.
 In Arkansas, sellers typically pay for title fees, documentary stamp taxes, owner's title insurance expenses, and recording fees at closing.
 Learn more about who pays closing costs in Arkansas.